 The first set, at the local shopping centre, was five-month-old twin boys in a doubles stroller;

-the third sighting was a pair of two or three-year-old bathing beauties at our beach.
+The third sighting was a pair of three-year-old bathing beauties at our local beach

 Or was it a sign of some sort to me?